arillo/silverstripe-gulp-plate/README.md

 - Svg icon sprite generation using [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite), with `<symbol>` and `<use>` tags or as CSS Background image
 - Error handling in the console [and in Notification Center](https://github.com/mikaelbr/gulp-notify)

 Looking for the static version?
-Go [here](https://github.com/arillo/gulp-plate).
+[Look here](https://github.com/arillo/gulp-plate).

 ## Dependencies